Texturing Tutorial in Mari & Substance Designer – For Production By Zak Boxall

 And finally, all along the way, I’ll show you how I work non-destructively in anticipation for feedback expected in a production environment.

-You’ll receive the above plus the model, texture shoot and tilable textures I use in the series to fully follow along with every step.
+You’ll receive the video tutorial files, plus the model, texture shoot and tilable textures I use in the series to fully follow along with every step.

 - I’m going to be using Mari 4.2v1, but the techniques we’ll be going through will be compatible with any Mari version greater than 3.